Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Introduction

 In this work, we generalize the pixelwise uncertainty assessment, as developed in~\cite{angelopoulos2022image,horwitz2022conffusion}, so as to incorporate spatial correlations between pixels.
 This generalization is obtained by considering an image-adaptive basis for a linear space that replaces the standard basis in the pixelwise approach.
 To optimize the volume of the output uncertainty region, we propose a statistical analysis of the posterior obtained from a diffusion-based sampler (e.g., \cite{saharia2022image,saharia2022palette}), considering a series of candidate restorations.
 Our method may be applied both globally (on the entire image) or locally (on selected portions or patches), yielding a tighter and more accurate encapsulation of statistically valid uncertainty regions.
 For the purpose of adapting the basis, we compute and leverage the principal components of the candidate restorations.
 As illustrated in Figure~\ref{fig: 2d example} for a simple 2-dimensional PDFs, the pixelwise regions are less efficient and may contain vast empty areas, and especially so in cases where pixels exhibit strong correlation.
 Clearly, as the dimension increases, the gap between the standard and the adapted uncertainty quantifications is further amplified.

 Our proposed method offers two \emph{conformal prediction} \cite{vovk2005algorithmic, lei2018distribution, angelopoulos2021gentle} based calibration options (specifically, using the Learn then Test \cite{angelopoulos2021learn} scheme) for users to choose from, with a trade-off between precision and complexity.
-These include (i) using the entire set of principal components, (ii) using a predetermined subset of them\footnote{We also propose a variation of this option that enables controlling the number of necessary principal components to be used, thus resulting in a reduced complexity at calibration and test time.}.
+These include (i) using the entire set of principal components, (ii) using a predetermined subset of them\footnote{We also propose a reduced complexity variation of this option that controls the number of necessary principal components to be used.}.
 The proposed calibration procedures ensure the validity of the uncertainty region to contain the unknown true values with a user-specified confidence probability, while also ensuring the recovery of the unknown true values using the selected principal components when only a subset is used.
 Applying these approaches allows for efficient navigation within the uncertainty region of highly probable solutions.

 We conduct various local and global experiments to verify our method, considering three challenging tasks: image colorization, super-resolution, and inpainting, all described in Section~\ref{sec: results}, and all demonstrating the advantages of the proposed approach.
 For example, when applied locally on $8 8\times 10$-$100$ compared to previous approaches, as demonstrated in Figure~\ref{fig: main}.
 Moreover, this local approach can have a substantially reduced computational complexity while retaining the statistical guarantees, by drawing far fewer posterior samples and using a small subset of the principal components.
 As another example, the global tests on the colorization task provide an unprecedented tightness in uncertainty volumes.
 This is accessible via a reduced set of drawn samples, while also allowing for efficient navigation within the solution set.